GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   The file that is delivered is a zip file.
 It contains both the data.json and (if errors were found) an errorlog.txt and errors.json file.

-  It is very important to make sure that all datasets were successfully exported when downloading the Unredacted (EDI) or Redacted (PDL) data.json file.
+  It is very important to make sure that all datasets were successfully exported when downloading the data.json file.
 This can be done by checking to make sure that an errorlog.txt file was not included in the zip file.
-If there are errors in the errorlog.txt file, those need to be reviewed and resolved before posting the Redacted (PDL) data.json file in the agency.gov/data.json location.
+If there are errors in the errorlog.txt file, those need to be reviewed and resolved before posting the data.json file in the agency.gov/data.json location.
 This is critical.
 Ignoring this step can potentially remove datasets from data.gov since they will no longer be present in the data.json file.
-Metadata that is directly entered into inventory.data.gov will be validated when the information is first entered, however some invalid metadata may have been imported directly into inventory.data.gov and will not be checked until this final export.
-The data.gov team is aware that this is not very user friendly or streamlined way of indicating which datasets need to be fixed and is in the process of improving inventory.data.gov so that these errors can be viewed directly on the inventory.data.gov website rather than as a separate log file.
-However, for now it is very important to review this file as explained earlier.

-  The errorlog.txt will describe the datasets that did not validate against the Project Open Data Schema as needed to be included in the data.json file.
+  The errorlog.txt will describe the datasets that did not validate against the DCAT-US Schema as needed to be included in the data.json file.
 If there were no errors encountered in creating the data.json, then errorlog.txt file will not appear in the zip file.

   ![errorlog](../../assets/media/66868873-323ee580-ef6c-11e9-9142-170ff5c3cba1.jpg)

   ![errorlog2](../../assets/media/66868918-4be02d00-ef6c-11e9-8314-c7b8625c7ede.jpg)

   The error log indicates the type of problem, the dataset ID, and the dataset title, so that you can find the problematic dataset in inventory.data.gov and fix the problem.
 Search for the dataset, choose Edit, and make the required changes.
-Once you fix the errors, go back to the Organization page and re-download the Redacted Inventory (PDL) or Unredacted Inventory (EDI) datasets, and you should get a zip file with just the data.json and no error log.
+Once you fix the errors, go back to the Organization page and re-download the inventory, and you should get a zip file with just the data.json and no error log.
 The agency’s data.json will need to be posted on the agency’s website at agency.gov/data.json in order to be harvested by the Data.gov catalog.
 If the data.json is being posted on the agency.gov website for the first time, please contact the Data.gov team via email to set the harvest source on catalog.data.gov.